Miffyli/ToriLLE/docs/envs.md

 # envs

 ToriLLE comes with OpenAI Gym environment and several pre-defined tasks, which can be used as a (almost) drop-in replacements to e.g. Atari environments.

+Register these environments by importing `torille.envs`.

 Limitations:
 * `seed()` function is not implemented (can't change seed of Toribash)